fsilvaag/Final-Project/README.md

 This folder contains the codes and programs we used to preform quality control of the RNAseq data

 ## Readme.md Files
-All folders contain a *Readme.md* file that explains the content of each folder
+All folders contain a *Readme.md* file that explains the content of each folder.
+Inside some subfolders, there are md files explaining the steps followed to generate files in the folder.